gulopine/steel/docs/getting-started.rst

 Many different classes are available in this namespace, but you'll spend most of your time working with two different types: structures and fields.
-The most basic structure is simply called :class:`~biwako.byte.base.Structure`, and it works using a declarative approach.
-To start off, simply subclass `Structure`.
+The most basic structure is simply called :class:`~biwako.byte.base.Structure`, which represents a block of data.
+It works using a declarative approach, which starts by simply subclassing `Structure`.

 ::